logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/features/importing-quality-center-tests-into-a-testarchitect-test-module/importing-a-quality-center-test/_index.md

 2. Select a Quality Center test to import and click **OK**.

-    **Note:** When importing into a TestArchitect test module, you are limited to selecting a single Quality Center test as the source.
+{{<note>}} When importing into a TestArchitect test module, you are limited to selecting a single Quality Center test as the source.
 Also note that “\#” tests are intended for Quality Center documentation purposes only and are non-importable.

     The import process begins, as indicated at the bottom of the dialog box.
 Note that the entire process may take anywhere from a few seconds to a minute or more, depending on the content being imported.